A lot of tech companies and other employers seem to have a penchant for asking tricky questions to potential candidates, to assess how they think.

-This example of brainteasers for engineers is from Cisco from a Software Engineer there.
+This brainteaser is from a Software Engineer at Cisco.

-Workings: Yup, you probably go this one off the bat.
-Plant them in the corners and by virtue, they are touching two walls each.
-They stated that "I wanted to pierce two walls with a pole horizontally too.
-They said it was an innovative solution."
-Alrighty.
+Workings: Yup, you probably got this one right off the bat.
+Plant the flagpoles in the corners and they are automatically touching two walls each.

 11. Weighing things up

-Brainteaser: Given 9 balls all of which weigh the same except for one, what is the minimum of weighings necessary to find the ball that weighs more (or less)?
+Brainteaser: Given 9 balls, all of which weigh the same except for one, what is the minimum of weighings necessary to find the ball with the different weight?

-This example of brainteasers for engineers is brought to you by Business Insider whilst talking to a software engineer at D. E. Shaw and Company.
+This example of a brainteaser for engineers is brought to you by Business Insider magazine, courtesy of a software engineer at D. E. Shaw and Company.

-Workings: Theoretically you should be able to do this in two weighings, so long as its a two-pan balance.
-Firstly, take two pairs of three balls and weigh them first.
-If they balance, you know the "odd" ball is in the last three balls.
+Workings: Theoretically you should be able to do this in two weighings, so long as the scale uses a two-pan balance.
+Firstly, take two groups of three balls and weigh them with one group in each pan.
+If the groups balance, you know the "odd" ball is in the last set of three balls.
 From that group take two balls and weigh them against each other.
 Again if they balance it the last one remaining.
-If however, the first six balls don't balance grab the set that is lighter or heavier (depending on criteria).
-In this case, repeat the second step above.
+If however, the first six balls don't balance, grab the set that is lighter or heavier and repeat the second step above.